- Did I win the contest? When will I receive my prize?

-- If you want to go for People's Choice: during the last week of the contest (May 22 - 31), turn your project privacy setting to "public" and invite people to "like" your project.
+- If you want to go for People's Choice: turn your project privacy setting to "public" and invite people to "like" your project.
 The project that receives the most likes will be the winner of the category.

 Go to market